IsaacKanyili161/MS-Excel-Analysing-Sales-and-Customer-Purcahasing-Behaviour/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 This project showcases a Sales Dashboard for a Coffee Marketing Company displaying metrics focusing on profitability across products, customer purchasing behavior and overall sales performance.

 Here is a snapshot of the unfiltered dashboard.
-I have also attached the xlsx file if you want to interact with the analysis further.
+I have also attached the Excel file if you want to interact with the analysis further.
 I have also provided different pivot tables which I found supported the findings of the project.
+It is important to note that most of the indepth analysis in this project was achieved through the pivot tables.
+The dashboard essentially provides summary level insights while the pivot tables enabled me to access granular details about the data.

 -----------------------------------------------------------------------------------------------------------------------------
 ![](https://github.com/IsaacKanyili161/Sales-Analysis-Mzalendo-Coffee-Marketers/blob/785da519e6e30703f08e48a2046ffb7e9212d7c5/Sales%20Dashboard.png)